George L. Wellington

 CUMBERLAND, Maryland, Sept 4.—In a Speech delivered here to-night, in the presence of William J. Bryan, who afterward spoke from the same platform.
 United States Senator George L. Wellington of this State announced his opposition to the present Republican Administration, and his determination to support Mr. Bryan.
 He said he had taken this position against the party which had elected him Senator because of his views upon the Spanish war and its consequences, and because of his opposition to imperialism.
 Senator Wellington was listened to with interest, and was frequently applauded, although at times there were very pronounced hisses.
 In the course of his speech he said: 'As the Governmental policy of President McKinley was developed I was compelled to differ from it at several points and gave evidence of my disagreement in the speeches delivered by me during the last three years upon the floor of the Senate, touching the Spanish–American war, the Philippine Islands, Porto Rico, and the South African affairs.
 I am here to-night to reiterate the convictions I voiced in the Senate and record my opposition to the principles of President McKinley as evidenced in his foreign policy and protest against the violation of the principles upon which our Government is founded, against the desecration of the Constitution, and the reversal of the policy which has given us a century and a quarter of National life.'

+After the shooting of President McKinley on September 6, 1901, Wellington was reportedly asked for his thoughts, and was widely quoted as saying, "McKinley and I are enemies.
+He has been guilty of an unpardonable offense toward me.
+I cannot say anything good for him, and I do not think it the time to say anything bad.
+I despise the man.
+I have no use for him, and there is no reason for my saying anything.
+I am totally indifferent in the matter."
+The alleged comment horrified many; the Union League Club of Maryland unanimously voted to remove him from its membership rolls, and there were numerous newspaper editorials calling for him to be expelled from the Senate.
+After a lengthy public silence, Wellington eventually denied that he had made any such remark, but one newspaper described it as "his worst break".
+When the Maryland General Assembly voted to choose the state's next senator in January 1902, Wellington did not receive a single vote.